Inventory Units

 Group Tracking vs Item Tracking

 EquipDash offers two ways to track inventory.
-You choose the tracking type when creating or editing a product in Step 3: Additional Information.
+You choose the tracking type from the Tracking card on the Details tab of the product detail page (or in Step 3: Additional Information when creating a new product).

 Group tracking